seppenen/Pipeline_IAC/README.md

 #### Feature branch:

-run all tests that possible without environment

 lint,
 build,
 unit,
 story acceptance (Gherkin / Cucumber) ...

-save the HTML reports produced by the tests to the CI tool (or somewhere else),
+save the HTML reports produced by the tests to the CI tool

 report all run steps to GIT commit and link HTML reports there